PbVrCt/dotfiles/README.md

     USER_NAME: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

-Make sure your configuration, including `~/.config/nixos/secrets/sopsnix.nix`, only references secrets you have set in `secrets.yaml`
+Make sure your .nix files using `config.sops.secrets`, including `~/.config/nixos/secrets/sopsnix.nix`, only references secrets you have set in `secrets.yaml`

 3. Rebuild:
 ```bash